 It is important to consider the amount of time and commitment it will take to continue this project.
-Make sure that the project is sustainable and that there is a plan in place.
+Don't waste resources if there is no commitment to ensure the project doesn't get discontinued shortly after beginning.

 MAKE IT HAPPEN